 How To Transfer Between Medical Schools

-Many medical students seek to transfer between universities in order to complete their education elsewhere.
-While their reasons for moving may differ significantly, they ask mostly the same questions: how does that work, is it possible, what documents do I need, etc. This article provides answers to the most common questions about transferring between medical schools and how to do it.
+Many medical students seek to transfer between medical schools in order to complete their education elsewhere.
+While their reasons for moving may differ significantly, they ask mostly the same questions: how does that work, is it possible to transfer medical schools, what documents do I need, etc. This article provides answers to the most common questions about transferring between medical schools and how to do it.
 Moreover, it offers a comprehensive list of the best medical universities that offer transfers.
-It’ll be a resource that can immensely help you with transferring between medical schools.
+It’ll be a resource that can immensely help you with transferring medical schools.